 He could've been the greatest pitcher ever.

-Didn't have the overwhelming fastball to win big in the post season, but neither did Maddux.
+He didn't have the overwhelming fastball to win big in the postseason, but neither did Maddux.

 Lasorda didn't use this guy properly.
 He could have lasted years if he hadn't been kept in the game as much as he was.

 Young with lots of games to come.
 Fastest ever to reach 500 strikeouts.
 Given time, he will be the BEST.